JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/ContextSplitAssembler.md

 The input annotations are expected to be of type `VECTOR_SIMILARITY_RANKINGS` and the output annotation type is `DOCUMENT`.
 It concatenates the results of the input annotations into a single result, separated by a join string.
 When `explodeSplits` is set to True, the splits are exploded into separate annotations.
-`joinString` parameter is used to add the delimiter between results of annotations when combining them into a single result.
+The `joinString` parameter is used to add the delimiter between the results of annotations when combining them into a single result.

 Parameters:

 - `joinString` *(str)*:  This parameter specifies the string that will be inserted between results of annotations when combining them into a single result.
 It acts as a delimiter, ensuring that the elements are properly separated and organized in the final result of annotation.
-  Default: " ".
+Default: `" "`.
 - `explodeSplits` *(Bool)*: Whether to explode the splits into separate annotations or not.
-  Default: False.
+Default: `False`.

 {%- endcapture -%}